 Instructions

-• Season the lamb with salt and pepper and set aside.
+• Season the lamb.
+Pat the lamb dry with paper towels.
+Season with salt and pepper, then set aside.

-• Heat a large dutch oven on medium heat and add the bacon.
+• Cook the bacon.
+Heat a large stockpot or Dutch oven over medium heat and add the bacon.
 Cook for 3 to 4 minutes or until the bacon is crispy.
-Use a slotted spoon to remove the bacon to a paper towel.
+Use a slotted spoon to remove the bacon to a paper towel-lined plate.

-• Increase the heat to medium-high and add the lamb pieces (working in batches), browning all sides in the bacon fat.
+• Sear the lamb.
+Increase the heat to medium-high and add the lamb pieces (working in batches), browning all sides in the bacon fat.
 Remove the lamb to a plate.

-• Add the onion to the dutch oven and cook for 2-3 minutes or until golden.
-Add the lamb back to the dutch oven along with the broth and dried thyme.
-Bring the broth to a boil, then reduce the heat to low and simmer for one hour.
+• Add the liquids and aromatics.
+Add the broth and dried thyme.
+Bring to a boil, then reduce the heat to low and simmer partially covered for one hour.

-• After one hour add the potatoes, carrots, turnip, and bacon.
-Cook for an additional 20 to 30 minutes or until the vegetables are fork-tender.
+• Add the veggies.
+Add the potatoes, carrots, turnip, and bacon to the pot.
+Cook for an additional 20 to 30 minutes, or until the vegetables are fork-tender.

 Nutrition